 Our patients are at the center of everything we do.

-Each year, our 1,200+ employees take part in advocacy events around the world, supporting people living with diseases that many of our medicines help treat, including rare disorders and rheumatic conditions.
-Through these interactions, we’re able to listen, learn, and support the creation of new resources that address the most pressing unmet needs for patients, caregivers, and healthcare professionals.
+Each year, our 2,000 employees take part in advocacy events around the world, supporting people living with diseases that many of our medicines help treat, including rare, autoimmune and severe inflammatory conditions.
+Through these interactions, we’re able to listen, learn and support the creation of new resources that address the most pressing unmet needs of patients, caregivers and health care professionals.

 In addition, the following are examples of communities we’ve built with input from patients, families and advocacy organizations:

 #RAREis began as a social media campaign launched by Horizon to elevate the voices, faces and experiences of the rare disease community.
-It has since grown into a program that provides people living with rare disease and their families access to resources as they navigate their daily lives.
-The hashtag (#) is a way to follow the conversation and remains in the name and logo to represent the broader program and community.
+It has since grown into a program that provides people living with rare diseases and their families access to resources as they navigate their daily lives.
+The hashtag (#) remains in the name and logo, and creates a way to join and follow the ongoing #RAREis conversation.

 CGD Connections is a community resource for people with chronic granulomatous disease (CGD), a rare disease affecting about 1 in every 200,000 people in the United States.
 Through a dedicated Facebook page, CGD Connections offers practical advice and helpful information about living with and managing CGD, as well as a place to share with others living with CGD.